Snow-covered Timberline Lodge at sunrise with Mount Hood glowing pink in the background.

 This Master Development Plan continues the ongoing process of long-term planning and strategic visioning by R.L.K. and Company, the operators of Timberline.
 It takes a comprehensive and thoughtful approach to planning the connection of Summit Pass with Timberline Ski Area.
-The integration of Summit Pass, which was recently acquired by R.L.K. and Company, will help resolve long-standing use conflicts, traffic problems and parking limitations at Timberline.
+The integration of Summit Pass, which was acquired by R.L.K. and Company in 2018, will help resolve long-standing use conflicts, traffic problems and parking limitations at Timberline.

 TIMBERLINE 2022 MASTER PLAN